Creatine For Runners: What It Does + 3 Recommended Supplements

 What Is Creatine?

-Put simply, creatine is a naturally occurring substance formed by two amino acids: L-arginine and L-glycine.
+Put simply, creatine is a naturally occurring compound formed by two amino acids: L-arginine and L-glycine.
 It is stored in our muscles and brain, and helps to deliver responsive energy release in high-intensity situations (like running, weightlifting, etc.).

 The human body produces just one gram a day on average.
 A balanced diet without creatine supplements then provides another gram per day.